flyfy1/flyfy1.github.com/_posts/2013-11-05-new-ubuntu-server-setup.md

   - setup locate database:  `updatedb`

-5. Install RVM, Ruby, and Rails, following post: <https://www.digitalocean.com/community/articles/how-to-install-ruby-on-rails-on-ubuntu-12-04-lts-precise-pangolin-with-rvm>
+5. Install RVM, Ruby, and Rails, following post: <https://www.digitalocean.com/community/articles/how-to-install-ruby-on-rails-on-ubuntu-12-04-lts-precise-pangolin-with-rvm>.
+Note that if to use from Ubuntu's terminal, you'll need to set in `Edit -> Profile Preference -> Title and Command -> Run command as Login Shell`.
+Otherwise, typing `ruby` from shell would give you command-not-found.

 6. Install NodeJS: <http://stackoverflow.com/questions/16302436/install-nodejs-on-ubuntu-12-10>